animeesh/crop-field-prediction/README.md

 * This  app can help farmer getting the high value crops followed by good revenue.
 * farmers can now plan according the the atmosphere and environment of the farm

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 A list of commonly used resources that I find helpful are listed in the acknowledgements.